 What our Animal Classification lesson plan includes

 Lesson Objectives and Overview: Animal Classification teaches students how to group different animals.
 Students will learn how to find unique traits that set animals apart from others.
 They will be able to decide which groups an animal belongs to based on such traits.
-This lesson is for students in 1st grade, 2nd grade, and 3rd grade.
+This lesson is for students in 3rd grade and 4th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, you will need scissors, glue, construction paper, markers, colored pencils, and the handouts.
 Also make sure you collect pictures of different animals for the lesson opening.